Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

-Despite the smoothness of the problem, we notice that the adopted method shows up spurious oscillations in the approximation of the mass flux.
-Numerical oscillations of the same kind show up also when using a classical Lax-Wendroff procedure in line with the one described in \cite{gatti:2023b}.
-We consider now an adaptive mesh quadtree framework, and we refer to \cite{gatti:2023b} for all the details concerning the mesh adaptation procedure, the estimator requires a tolerance that we set equal to $\SI{0.01}{\meter}$.
-We show in Figure \ref{fig:linear_travell_im} the isolines of the initial material height together with the quadtree mesh superimposed to it.
-The maximum level of mesh refinement we set is equal to $9$.
-Moreover, similarly to the approach described in \cite{gatti:2023b}, we apply the Flux Corrected Transport (FCT) procedure as an artificial diffusion strategy to limit the reconstruction of the higher order fluxes that result from the evaluation of $\mathbf{q}^{(n,3)}$ in \eqref{eq:eq_stage_3_up}.
-We provide a comparison between the solution obtained when the FCT procedure is applied and when it is not (Figure \ref{fig:linear_travell_im}).
-In particular, we focus on the one-dimensional result obtained along the line $y = \SI{0.5}{\meter}$ and we show just the mass flux along the $y$ dimension $hu_{y}$, as we experience the rise of oscillations in that solution.
-As one can notice, for the present case, the FCT procedure is able to dissipate spurious oscillations when applied in conjunction with the developed scheme.
-One can also notice that the adopted FCT procedure is not able to maintain local maxima as one can see from one of the two zoomed windows in Figure \ref{fig:linear_travell_im}.
+Despite the smoothness of the problem, we notice that the adopted method shows spurious oscillations in the approximation of the mass flux.
+Numerical oscillations of the same kind also appear when using a classical Lax--Wendroff procedure in line with the one described in~\cite{gatti:2023b}.
+We now consider an adaptive mesh quadtree framework, and we refer to~\cite{gatti:2023b} for all the details concerning the mesh adaptation procedure, the estimator requires a tolerance that we set equal to $\SI{0.01}{\meter}$.
+We show in Figure~\ref{fig:linear_travel_im} the isolines of the initial material height together with the quadtree mesh superimposed on it.
+The maximum level of mesh refinement that we set is equal to $9$.
+Moreover, similar to the approach described in~\cite{gatti:2023b}, we apply the Flux Corrected Transport (FCT) procedure as an artificial diffusion strategy to limit the reconstruction of the higher-order fluxes that result from the evaluation of $\mathbf{q}^{(n,3)}$ in~\eqref{eq:eq_stage_3_up}.
+We provide a comparison between the solution obtained when the FCT procedure is applied and when it is not (Figure~\ref{fig:linear_travel_im}).
+In particular, we focus on the one-dimensional result obtained along the line $y = \SI{0.5}{\meter}$ and show only the mass flux along the dimension $y$ $hu_{y}$, as we experience the rise of oscillations in that solution.
+As one can notice, for the present case the FCT procedure is able to dissipate spurious oscillations when applied in conjunction with the developed scheme.
+One can also notice that the adopted FCT procedure is unable to maintain local maxima, as one can see from one of the two zoomed windows in Figure~\ref{fig:linear_travel_im}.

+We note that, for the newly developed schemes proposed in this work, the conditions under which a flux-limiting procedure such as FCT is required, when applied to the reconstruction of $\mathbf{q}^{(n,3)}$, remain to be fully clarified.
+In the present test case, a clear benefit is observed, as the procedure effectively damps spurious oscillations to some extent.
+However, in general, in the presence of reaction contributions, the use of an FCT procedure may not be strictly necessary and depends on the specific problem, since the reaction term itself can provide an intrinsic smoothing effect, thereby reducing the need for additional artificial diffusion.For this reason, we do not employ any FCT procedure in the subsequent numerical experiments, in particular those of Section~\ref{ssec:pouring_lava}, as a stiff reaction term is present.
+The preservation of physical constraints, which is closely related to the control of spurious oscillations, is deferred to future investigations.